AmazingAmpharos/OoT-Randomizer/README.md

 * No longer able to buy Bombchus with only bomb bag when Bombchus in logic
 * Dampé freestanding Piece of Heart no longer requires opening the chest
 * Buying Piece of Heart/Heart Container fully heals Link
-* Learning Sun's Song from Malon no longer causes a softlock.
+* Learning Sun's Song from Malon no longer causes a softlock
-* Castle and Gerudo guards can no longer cause softlock when catching you.
+* Castle and Gerudo guards can no longer cause softlock when catching you
 * Vanilla shop items have correct price in spoiler log with shopsanity enabled
 * Fixed Song of Storms not being usable in Sacred Forest Meadow immediately after learning it
 * Improved Bottled Fairy logic rules for OHKO in ER